 - The proportion of pupil barristers from minority ethnic backgrounds increased by 3.7 percentage points (or 19.4%) to 22.9 per cent in 2020.
 This is the highest proportion of pupils from minority ethnic backgrounds, and the largest year on year increase in this statistic, seen since the first Diversity at the Bar Report in 2015.

 - Of the 56.9 per cent who provided information on disability status to us, only 6.3 per cent disclosed a disability.
 This is substantially lower than the percentage of disabled people in the employed working age UK population estimated at 11.3 per cent.

 The response rate amongst barristers disclosing their diversity information increased across all categories in 2020 except for a very small decrease for gender which was already over 99 percent.

 The BSB has a statutory responsibility to monitor and promote equality and diversity both as an employer and as the regulator of barristers in England and Wales.

 BSB Head of Equality and Access to Justice, Amit Popat said: “While we are pleased to see that the Bar is increasingly diverse, there is still more work to be done to make the profession truly representative of society.
 As the regulator, we are committed to taking action to help achieve greater diversity.
 We are currently reviewing our Equality Rules, have published an anti-racist statement for barristers and chambers, and recently launched a pilot race equality reverse mentoring scheme to address cultural barriers to equality at the Bar.
 Our work in this important area will continue as we implement our Equality and Diversity Strategy for 2020-2022”.

-You can read the Diversity at the Bar report 2020 here.
+You can read the Diversity at the Bar report 2020 on our website.

 Notes to Editors